luke01234/DS-Mouse-Fix/ReadMe.txt

-DS Mouse Input Fix V 1.2
+DS Mouse Input Fix V 1.3
-Develped by Luke Attard
+Developed by: Luke Attard

 This tool aims to make DS FPS games more enjoyable by adding custom inputs that map to mouse inputs and keyboard macros, so that the player can simply focus on the game.

 IMPORTANT: IF THE SCRIPT CRASHES AND YOUR MOUSE 1 AND MOUS 2 INPUTS ARE STILL REVERSED, RUN "Fix Mouse.exe" THIS SHOULD FIX THE ISSUE